Blane245/musicgenerator/README.md

 The delay and and attack phases may be bypassed if the user has diabled the attack phase.
 Many instruments have attack built into their samples.
 Applying the SoundFont generators will over emphasize this attack.

-If tremelo if active, the envelope is revised to apply the tremelo waveform.
+If tremolo if active, the envelope is revised to apply the tremolo waveform.
 This is done by interpolating the original envelope at 10 ms intervals and applying the waveform.
 The number of points in the envelope will them by *totalTime/0.01*.

 Once the *sampleRate* and *totalTime* are defined the samples can be determined by resampling the instrument's samples and applying noise, which is defined by *noiseFrequency* and *noiseAmplitude*.
 During this resampling, the *Volume* gain value for the generator is applied.
 The resampling scheme is as follows: